gene-radcliffe/MicrobloggingAPI/README.md

 #### Create New User
 POST	/api/v1/users
+To create a new user account, send a POST request to /api/v1/users.
+This action requires username and password parameters, and will return a full account record if complete.

 #### Retrieve Authentication Token
 POST	/api/v1/session
+To retrieve your authentication token, send a POST request to /api/v1/session.
+This action requires username and password parameters.

 #### Create New Comment on a Proclamation
 POST	/api/v1/proclamations/:proclamation_id/comments
+This action requires token authentication.
+Include a valid authentication token in your request header associated to the Authorization key.

 #### Index of Proclamations
 GET	/api/v1/proclamations

 #### Create New Proclamation
 POST	/api/v1/proclamations
+This action requires token authentication.
+Include a valid authentication token in your request header associated to the Authorization key.

 #### Show Proclamation and Comments
 GET	/api/v1/proclamations/:id

 #### Delete Proclamation
 DELETE	/api/v1/proclamations/:id
+This action requires token authentication.
+Include a valid authentication token in your request header associated to the Authorization key.

 ## Build a Microblogging API